Framework-R-D/phlex-design/doc/hof_operators.rst

 |                                      |    \)                                            |                            |                  |
 +--------------------------------------+--------------------------------------------------+----------------------------+------------------+

-As :ref:`mentioned earlier <functional_programming:Higher-order functions supported by Phlex>`, observers are a special case of filters that always reject the data presented to them.
+As mentioned in :numref:`functional_programming:Higher-order functions supported by Phlex`, observers are a special case of filters that always reject the data presented to them.
 Because of this, in a purely functional approach, it is unnecessary to invoke an observer as no data will be produced by an observer.
 Additionally, any algorithms downstream of an always-rejecting filter will never be invoked.